-- All teams except company teams must adhere to the rating cap described below, for all League matches including League Playoffs.
-Teams that must adhere to the ratings cap are referred to as "capped teams". - 2.
-For each League match, the average rating of the players on the six counting boards of a capped team must not exceed the rating cap of 1900.
-When calculating this average, if the 5th highest rating among the six ratings is less than 1600, then 1600 must be used in the calculation instead of the 5th highest rating.
-And, if the 6th highest rating is less than 1400, then 1400 must be used in the calculation instead of the 6th highest rating.
-The above is verified by the capped team captain prior to each match (but no later than when the lineup is written on the Match Results sheet).

-- 3. When checking the rating cap, for each unrated player who is playing on a counting board, the initial rating provided by the Rating Chairman should be used.
-If one isn't yet available, the rating recorded on the capped team's roster (after applying an appropriate factor to convert it to a USCF rating) is to be used (e.g. a USCF rating or captain's estimated rating can be used as is; a FIDE rating should first be converted). - 4.
-When checking the rating cap, the average rating must always be calculated using six ratings of players on the capped team's player roster.
-Those six ratings include the ratings of the players written on the Match Results sheet for counting boards.
-If five or fewer players are written on the Match Results sheet for counting boards, then additional players from the team's roster are selected by the capped team captain so that six ratings are always used to determine the average rating.
-The guideline for which additional rating(s) to use is: the rating of player(s) who commonly play for this team.
+- 1. All teams must adhere to the rating cap described below for all B-Team vs. B-Team, and A-Team vs. B-Team, matches including the B-Team Playoffs. - 2.
+For each match including a B-Team, the average rating of the players on the four counting boards must not exceed a rating cap of 1700.
+When calculating this average, if the 4th highest rating among the four ratings is less than 1200, then 1200 must be used in the calculation instead of the 4th highest rating.
+The above is verified by captains prior to each match (but no later than when the lineup is written on the Match Results sheet). - 3.
+When checking the rating cap, for each unrated player who is playing on a counting board, the initial rating provided by the Rating Chairman should be used.
+If one isn't yet available, the rating recorded on the team's roster (after applying an appropriate factor to convert it to a USCF rating) is to be used (e.g. a USCF rating or captain's estimated rating can be used as is; a FIDE rating should first be converted). - When checking the rating cap, the average rating must always be calculated using four ratings of players on the team's player roster.
+Those four ratings include the ratings of the players written on the Match Results sheet for counting boards.
+If three or fewer players are written on the Match Results sheet for counting boards, then additional players from the team's roster are selected by the team captain so that four ratings are always used to determine the average rating.
+The guideline for which additional rating(s) to use is: the rating of player(s) who commonly play for this team. - 4.
+The rule for exceeding the rating cap is the same for 4 board matches as it is for 6 board matches, see the above section.